1jour1vin

 biodynamics

-"The historic vintage from this exceptional estate, to be enjoyed now or kept for the future!"
+“The historic vintage from this exceptional estate—perfect for drinking now or cellaring!”

-Reflecting all of Château Le Puy's plots, this unfiltered Emilien cuvée is made from 85% Merlot, 7% Cabernet Sauvignon, 6% Cabernet Franc, 1% Malbec, and 1% Carménère.
-This wine, certified organic and biodynamic, is obtained by decanting in large oak vats and barrels for 24 months.
-It offers a round, rich and airy style, with chalky tannins.
+Reflecting the character of all the vineyards at Château Le Puy, this unfiltered Emilien cuvée is made from 85% Merlot, 7% Cabernet Sauvignon, 6% Cabernet Franc, 1% Malbec, and 1% Carménère.
+This wine, certified organic and biodynamic, is aged for 24 months in large oak casks and used barrels.
+It offers a round, rich, and airy style, with chalky tannins.

-Buy your Le Puy wines at the best price in a private sale!
+Buy Le Puy wines at the best prices in a private sale!

 Rated site